nilson-aguiar/learning-concurrency-kotlin/README.md

 These options below will be used for this first version

+* Sequential blocking requests
-* Blocking sequential requests
+* Parallel requests
-* Parallel requests with CompletableFuture
+  * with CompletableFuture
+  * with ParallelStream
-* Parallel requests with WebFlux/Reactor
+  * with WebFlux/Reactor
-* Parallel requests with CoRoutines
+  * with CoRoutines

 ## Metrics